practicalli/clojure-web-services/docs/building-api/reitit/index.md

 Reitit routing for client and server-side routing

-Supports use of ring specification and middleware
+Supports use of ring specification for the request and response bodies as a Clojure hash-map.
+Ring middleware is also supported, allowing transformation of requests and responses.

-Provides content negotiation and data validation.
+Reitit provides content negotiation and data validation (clojure.spec or malli).

+Open API (Swagger) version 2 and 3 provide a common way to generate API documentation, which can also be tested via a swagger-ui web interface.

 ## Library Dependency